Updated November 2022

 Visit Qatar museums

-Qatar is gradually becoming the world’s capital for art and culture, and the country has made sure to preserve its history in its museums.
+Qatar is gradually becoming the World’s capital for art and culture, and the country has made sure to preserve its history in its museums.
 The capital city, Doha, is home to some of the finest museums that offer a unique spectacle to its visitors.
-Most of these museums have an extensive collection of ancient artifacts, Islamic art, furniture, weapons, carpets, vintage cars, prehistoric fossils and a wide range of art pieces collected over the years and carefully preserved.
+Most of these museums have an extensive collection of ancient artefacts, Islamic art, furniture, weapons, carpets, vintage cars, prehistoric fossils and a wide range of art pieces collected over the years and carefully preserved.
 The flourishing museums enable visitors to enjoy and understand Islamic culture through its profound art exhibits and are a source of pride for Qatar.